brecht6/Integra7/README.md

 # Integra-7 Aural Alchemist

-A cross-platform editor (only tested on linux so far) for the Roland Integra-7 parameters.
+A cross-platform editor (works on linux and windows so far) for the Roland Integra-7 parameters.

 Current functionality
  - At the moment all documented parameters are exposed and you can load SRX/EnSNx from the UI.